 6. WAIVERS.
 Guarantor hereby waives (a) notice of acceptance of this Guaranty; (b) presentment and demand concerning the liabilities of Guarantor, except as expressly hereinabove set forth; and (c) any right to require that any action or proceeding be brought against Enron or any other person, or except as expressly hereinabove set forth, to require that Counterparty seek enforcement of any performance against Enron or any other person, prior to any action against Guarantor under the terms hereof.

-No failure on the part of the Counterparty to exercise, and no delay by the Counterparty in exercising, any right hereunder shall operate as a waiver thereof, nor shall nay single or partial exercise of any right hereunder preclude any other or further exercise thereof or the exercise of any other right by the Counterparty.
-No notice to or demand on the Guarantor in any case by the Counterparty hereunder shall entitle the Guarantor to any further notice or demand in any similar or other circumstances or constitute a waiver of the rights of the Counterparty to take any other or future action in any circumstances without notice or demand.
+Except as to applicable statutes of limitation, no failure on the part of the Counterparty to exercise, and no delay by the Counterparty in exercising, any right hereunder shall operate as a waiver thereof, nor shall nay single or partial exercise of any right hereunder preclude any other or further exercise thereof or the exercise of any other right by the Counterparty.
+Except as to Section 2 hereof, no notice to or demand on the Guarantor in any case by the Counterparty hereunder shall entitle the Guarantor to any further notice or demand in any similar or other circumstances or constitute a waiver of the rights of the Counterparty to take any other or future action in any circumstances without notice or demand.
 The remedies provided to the Counterparty in this Guaranty are cumulative and not exclusive of any other remedies provided by law.

-The Guarantor consents and agrees that, without notice to or consent by the Guarantor and without affecting or impairing the liability of the Guarantor under this Guaranty, the Counterparty may compromise or settle, extend the period of duration or the time for the payment, discharge or performance of any of the Obligations, and/or may refuse to enforce or may release all or any parties to any or all of the Obligations (including without limitation any other guarantor thereof) or any collateral therefore, and/or may grant other indulgences to Enron, or such other parties in respect thereof, and/or may waive, amend or supplement in any manner the provisions of the Contract or any other document, instrument or agreement relating to or securing any of the Obligations, and/or may release, surrender, exchange, modify, or compromise any and all collateral securing any of the Obligations or in which the Counterparty may at any time have a lien, and/or may refuse to enforce its rights or may make any compromise or settlement or agreement therefore, in respect of any and all of such collateral, or with any party to any of the Obligations or the Contract, or with any other person, and/or may release or substitute any one or more of the other endorsers or guarantors of the Obligations whether parties to this Guaranty or not, and/or may exchange, enforce, waive or release any collateral for any guaranty of any of the Obligations.
+The Guarantor consents and agrees that, without notice to or consent by the Guarantor and without affecting or impairing the liability of the Guarantor under this Guaranty, the Counterparty may compromise or settle, extend the period of duration or the time for the payment, discharge performance of any of the Obligations, and/or may refuse to enforce or may release all or any parties to any or all of the Obligations (including without limitation any other guarantor thereof) or any collateral therefore, and/or may grant other indulgences to Enron, or such other parties in respect thereof, and/or may waive, amend or supplement in any manner the provisions of the Contract or any other document, instrument or agreement relating to or securing any of the Obligations, and/or may release, surrender, exchange, modify, or compromise any and all collateral securing any of the Obligations or in which the Counterparty may at any time have a lien, and/or may refuse to enforce its rights or may make any compromise or settlement or agreement therefore, in respect of any and all of such collateral, or with any party to any of the Obligations or the Contract, or with any other person, and/or may release or substitute any one or more of the other endorsers or guarantors of the Obligations whether parties to this Guaranty or not, and/or may exchange, enforce, waive or release any collateral for any guaranty of any of the Obligations.

 Guarantor may terminate this Guaranty by providing written notice of such termination to Counterparty and upon the effectiveness of such termination, Guarantor shall have no further liability hereunder, except as provided in the last sentence of this paragraph.
 No such termination shall be effective until five (5) Business Days after receipt by Counterparty of such termination notice.
 No such termination shall affect Guarantor's liability with respect to any Transaction (as defined in the Contract) entered into prior to the time the termination is effective, which Transaction shall remain guaranteed pursuant to the terms of this Guaranty.